Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: StarCraft Multi-Agent Challenge

 \section{StarCraft Multi-Agent Challenge}

 The complete information about the SMAC benchmark can be found in the introductory paper \citep{Samvelyan2019TheChallenge}.
 Table \ref{tab:my-table} lists the 14 different maps of the challenge with the number of agents in each team and the number of parameters of the centralized part of LAN, QPLEX and QMIX.
+Table \ref{tab:param_table_full} lists the number of parameters of the centralized component of LAN, QMIX and QPLEX for the 14 maps.